 Birth control pills aren't for everyone.
 If you've forgotten your pills too many times -- or can't take them -- there are plenty of options.
 The birth control patch (Ortho Evra), vaginal ring (NuvaRing), and three types of birth control implants (Mirena, Implanon, and Essure) offer long-term birth c

-Here are 11 questions and answers on the emergency contraceptive Plan B and its FDA approval for over-the-counter sales to women aged 18 and older.
+Here are questions and answers about the emergency contraceptive Plan B One-Step.

-Plan B is an emergency contraceptive pill taken by mouth after unprotected sex.
+Plan B One-Step is an emergency contraceptive pill taken by mouth after unprotected sex.
 It is used to prevent pregnancy.
-It is not for routine contraceptive use
+It is not for routine contraceptive use and does not prevent against sexually transmitted diseas

 By Janis Graham The Pill isn't just for birth control: Did you know that it can also protect against certain life-threatening cancers, plus help relieve some painful period symptoms?
 Here, experts explain the top seven health benefits of taking the Pill and how to make them work for you.